agnesbrnb/prolipipe/README.md

 Because of the amount of calculations, we advise to create a genouest account and install all the requirements on your cluster account.
 We advise you to create a conda environment with bioperl 5.22 (not above) to be able to use prokka.
-You may have to install python and the followng packages : optparse, supervenn, matplotlib.pyplot, pandas, numpy.
+You may have to install python and the followng packages : optparse, matplotlib.pyplot, pandas, numpy, csv.

 #### Prokka
 You can install prokka many ways, as described in the [prokka github page](https://github.com/tseemann/prokka).
 We used version 1.12.